-- The 115-horsepower Mercury Optimax two-stroke outboard has only 52 hours and should produce a top end in the upper 30s and a cruise in the 20s.
+- A 115-horsepower outboard produce a top end in the 30s and a cruise in the 20s.

 - Her open layout makes her great for fishing and additionally capable for crabbing.
 We’ve stowed a couple of dozen traps on her deck with no problem and still plenty of room left.

 See Twin Vee 19 Bay Cat boats for sale on Boat Trader.